tjaskula/Blog/README.md

 ## What this blog is about ?

 F# and functional programming is the topic I'm interested in and passionate about at the moment.
 However, software architecture, software craftsmanship, Domain Driven Design are also topics dear to my heart.
-I don't restrict myself to talk only about these but will pick up topics that are of interest to me :)
+So stay tuned!
+There is more to come...

 ## Contributions